Grigory Franguridi

 It has long been established that, if a panel dataset suffers from attrition, auxiliary (refreshment) sampling restores full identification under additional assumptions that still allow for nontrivial attrition mechanisms.
 Such identification results rely on implausible assumptions about the attrition process or lead to theoretically and computationally challenging estimation procedures.
 We propose an alternative identifying assumption that, despite its nonparametric nature, suggests a simple estimation algorithm based on a transformation of the empirical cumulative distribution function of the data.
 This estimation procedure requires neither tuning parameters nor optimization in the first step, i.e. has a closed form.
 We prove that our estimator is consistent and asymptotically normal and demonstrate its good performance in simulations.
 We provide an empirical illustration with income data from the Understanding America Study.with Bulat Gafarov and Kaspar Wüthrich

-revise & resubmit, Journal of Econometrics
+Revise & resubmit, Journal of Econometrics

 Previous drafts: Dec 2022, Apr 2021